 The researchers studied the connection between the rats’ whiskers and cells in their thalamus.
 By stimulating the whiskers in many different ways, they were able to induce signals – including bursting – in the thalamus.
 The researchers used light-sensitive proteins introduced into the thalamic cells – a technology known as optogenetics – to establish optical control of the bursting activity.

-“We were able to turn the bursting mechanism on or off at will,” Stanley explained.
+“We were able to turn the bursting mechanism on or off at will,” explained Stanley, who is the Carol Ann and David D. Flanagan Professor in the Coulter Department.
 “This is really the first time we have been able to readily control this, turning the knob in one direction to eliminate the bursting activity and then turning it the other way to make the cells produce these bursts in rapid succession.”

 The control extended not just to turning the bursting on or off, but also allowed the researchers to create a continuum of cell activity.